abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

     audio files at
     <https://github.com/tdrozdovskiy/CS43L22-Audio-driver> and these
     steps will put those sample .WAV files onto the USB flash:

-    1. Format the USB flash storage into FAT.
+    a.
+Format the USB flash storage into FAT.
 For example by next
         command:

              mkfs.vfat /dev/sdb1

-    2. Create folder /music:
+    b.
+Create folder /music:

              mkdir music

-    3. Copy files from /audio\_samples/ to /music folder of USB flash
+    c.
+Copy files from /audio\_samples/ to /music folder of USB flash
         storage:

              cp <repo>/audio_samples/* /mnt/media/music/

-        You should be able to use either Taras' .wav files like that or, if you like, your own compatible .wav files.
+        You should be able to use either Taras\' .wav files like that or, if you like, your own compatible .wav files.

 2. Example usage CS43L22 Audio driver

-    > 1. Power On or reset the STM32F4 Discovery board.
+    > a.
+Power On or reset the STM32F4 Discovery board.
 We can see the
     >     NuttX command line prompt:
     >
     >         NuttShell (NSH)
     >         nsh>
     >
-    > 2. Mount the usb flash device into our file system:
+    > b.
+Mount the usb flash device into our file system:
     >
     >         nsh> mount -t vfat /dev/sda/ /mnt/sda
     >
-    > 3. Start the NxPlayer program and Enter the help command to view
+    > c.
+Start the NxPlayer program and Enter the help command to view
     >     the list of commands:
     >
     >         nsh> nxplayer
     >         NxPlayer version 1.04
     >         h for commands, q to exit